Glossary

 L1 regularization adds a penalty equal to the absolute value of the magnitude of coefficients.
 It modifies the loss function as follows:

-Where ( w_i ) are the model’s parameters.
+Where wi are the model’s parameters.

-Use Case in AI: In feature selection, L1 regularization can drive some coefficients to exactly zero, effectively removing less important features.
-For instance, in natural language processing (NLP) for chatbots, L1 regularization helps in reducing the dimensionality of feature spaces by selecting only the most relevant words or phrases.
+In feature selection, L1 regularization can drive some coefficients to exactly zero, effectively removing less important features.
+For instance, in natural language processing bridges human-computer interaction.
+Discover its key aspects, workings, and applications today!")
+(NLP) for chatbots, L1 regularization helps in reducing the dimensionality of feature spaces by selecting only the most relevant words or phrases.

 2. L2 Regularization (Ridge Regression)